BuoySoftware/guides/feature-flags/README.md

 2. Ops Toggles - A feature flag designed to allow us to incrementally release a feature to production, typically targetted at the center level.
-3. Configuration Toggles - These are flags that enable / disable features on a per customer basis and are not considered "temporary".
+3. Configuration Toggles - These are flags that enable / disable features on a per customer or per environment basis and are not considered "temporary".

 ## Guide